mushroom-hat/Troubleshoot/Hashcat Build Error.md

 # Problem
 When running Hashcat, there might be a clBuildProgram() error or device build fail.
 This likely has to do with your OpenCL backend device.
-The default hashcat (from kali) uses The POCL Project.
+The default hashcat (from kali) uses 'The POCL Project'. (verify this using Hashcat -I)

+## Error Messages
+- clBuildProgram(): CL_BUILD_PROGRAM_FAILURE
+- error: unknown target CPU 'generic'
+- Device #2: Kernel /usr/share/hashcat/OpenCL/shared.cl build failed.

 # Solution
 Download the opencl runtime in the current directory